lana-20/select-devices-for-testing/README.md

 I research the mobile OS market shares to find out which devices to pick/order and/or which to retire.

 Mobile market [today](https://lana-20.github.io/mobile-os-market-share-2022/) looks much different from [10 years ago](https://lana-20.github.io/mobile-os-market-share-2012/).
-The market is dominated by two major vendors - Google (Android OS) and Apple (iOS).
+The market is dominated by two major vendors - the Big Two - Google (Android OS) and Apple (iOS).

 ## What are the most common screen sizes?